+Congratulations on your engagement!
 This is a fun and exciting time of your life that should be enjoyed and cherished.
-Sadly, this period can easily be overshadowed with stress, be it from communicating with family, finances or an overwhelming to do list!
-The Team at Kate Miller Events has some tips for those at the very beginning stages of planning their wedding:
+This period can easily be overshadowed with stress, be it from communicating with family, finances or an overwhelming to do list!
+The Team at Kate Whelan Events has three easy steps for those at the very beginning stages of planning their wedding:

 Discuss Your Budget

 Discuss Your Budget Dresses are fun to try on and cake tastings are pretty sweet – need I say more?
 All of this is a part of the joy of planning a wedding, but starting with your budget really makes the planning soon much easier!
 We consider a budget to be like a business plan for your wedding and it makes it easier to know what you can afford or if you can splurge early on, so that you don’t break the bank right off the bat.
 Separation anxiety from the frothy Vera Wang concoction you fell head-over-heels with before you spotted it’s price tag can easily be avoided if you know your budget going in.
 Trust me, this is the toughest conversation to have – and getting it out of the way early means more time to delight in all things frosting and fun.
 Getting a broad idea of your budget before booking your venue, hiring your photographer or buying a dress will avoid tough budgeting situations later down the line and save you tons of stress!
 If you spend $20k of your $40k budget on a fabulous photographer what are they going to capture if you don’t have a venue, cake, catering, dress, DJ, and more?Having a tough time figuring out the market and local costs of each line item?
 Hire a wedding planner!
 They can match you up to the right vendors for your unique style, budget and needs.
 It will save you loads of time making phone calls and doing research.